h2oai/h2o-3/h2o-docs/src/product/data-science/hglm.rst

 3. Substitution: substitute the estimated CDSS from *equation 17* into the M-step forumulas (*equations 8, 9,* and *10*);
 4. Processing: feed the new estimates of :math:`\theta_f, \sigma^2, T_j` into step 2;
-5. Cycling: continue steps 2, 3, and 4 until the following stopping conditions are satisfied:
+5. Cycling: continue steps 2, 3, and 4 until the following stopping condition is satisfied:

-   a.
-Changes in the log-likelihood (*equation 16*) become sufficiently small, or
-   b.
-The largest change in the value of any of the parameters is sufficiently small.
+   - The largest change in the value of any of the parameters is sufficiently small.

 Log-likelihood for HGLM
 ~~~~~~~~~~~~~~~~~~~~~~~